lengyijun/MergeSort/README.md

 1 way to prove permutation

 ## Definition of merge and proof of correctness

+Based on different definition of merge, we have multiply way to prove sorted property.

 MergeSort.agda : single definition, single correctness

 single-mutual.agda : single definition, mutual correctness